apple/coremltools/coremltools/converters/mil/mil/passes/graph_pass.md

 ```

-### Define Custom Graph Pass
+## Define Custom Graph Pass

-If the currently available passes in the [Core ML Tools API Reference](https://apple.github.io/coremltools/index.html) don't meet your goal, you can  define custom graph passes.
+If the currently available
+[MIL Graph Passes in the coremltools API Reference](https://apple.github.io/coremltools/source/coremltools.converters.mil.mil.passes.defs.html#mil-graph-passes) do not meet your goal, you can  define custom graph passes.

 To illustrate how to define a custom graph pass, the following example demonstrates merging consecutive `relu` ops using a PyTorch model with 2 `relu` layers.
 You can directly convert this model using the following script: